Please feel free to call, email, or use the form below. We will respond to your inquiry in a timely fashion.

 1) Seek Medical Attention: If you are clearly injured or suspect injury, call 911 or notify the responding police you need an ambulance.
 Documenting all injuries at the scene of the accident is crucial to the claims process — not to mention taking care of your personal well-being.

 2) File a police report: Contrary to other states police reports are inadmissible in Colorado courts.
 However, this doesn’t mean you shouldn’t file one at the accident scene.
 A car accident attorney can craft a better demand letter for court if you write down the details beforehand.

-4) Colorado Statute of Limitations: The state of Colorado allows citizens involved in car accidents three years to file a lawsuit.
-Springs Law Group would encourage anyone involved in a car accident to speak to an attorney immediately and lose precious time.
+4) Colorado Statute of Limitations: The State of Colorado allows citizens involved in car accidents three years to file a lawsuit.
+Springs Law Group would encourage anyone involved in a car accident to speak to an attorney immediately and not lose precious time.

 5) Contact a Colorado car accident attorney: Car insurance companies will go out of their way to make sure they don’t pay out more money than they need.
 A good Colorado car accident attorney can make sure you’re getting the most out of your settlement.

 The advent of social media has made it easier than ever for people to incriminate themselves in multiple ways.
 Whether it’s an offensive tweet that gets someone fired at work or posting a picture on Instagram breaking an alibi — social media and the law never seem to get along.

 Car accidents and social media are no different.
 Our advice is to stay away from social media entirely until the claims process has worked itself out.
 In general, please don’t:

 Once you’ve followed all the best practices post-car accident, there is a whole other set of steps you’ll need to follow for filing the actual claim.
 Some of the elements in these two sets of steps may blend together, so be careful when reading what you need to do when filing an insurance claim in Colorado.